JMeghana/stock_streamlit/README.md

 ## How to Use

-1. Select Stock: Enter the stock symbol or company name in the search bar to fetch the latest information.
+1. Select the stock symbol or company name in the search bar.

+2. Select Start Date and End Date.

-2. View Charts: Explore the interactive charts with various time frames and technical indicators.
+3. Explore the interactive charts with various time frames and technical indicators.

 ## Demo